typeractivexyz/documentation/build-guides/intro.md

 ---
-description: Docusaurus was designed from the ground up to be easily installed and used to get your website up and running quickly.
+description:    'This is the introduction to the build guides.'
 slug: /
 sidebar_position: 1
 ---